splunk/public-o11y-docs/gdi/opentelemetry/discovery-mode.rst

       X --> Y --> Z
       \n

 Automatic discovery and configuration can detect several types of data sources on the host or Kubernetes cluster, such as language runtimes, databases, and web servers.
-With this information, the Collector generates configuration you can modify and adopt, or incorporate into your exiting configuration automatically by default.

 Using this capability, you can automatically instrument your back-end applications such as Java or .NET without any additional installation or configuration steps.
 With automatic discovery, you can quickly get started with Splunk APM.